What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Synthetic Data Verification

 \looseness-1The bottom row consisting of subfigures \textbf{D-F} denotes a dataset that is non-linearly separable where performance improvements for both categories/classes cannot be jointly made.
-Here, the dataset consists of 350 samples for the blue category and 350 samples for the orange category, generated using a circular uniform distribution.
-For the orange samples, the radius of the distribution was changed depending on the angle from the center.
 In the ideal scenario, the Pareto frontier obtained via our category-wise influence functions should indicate that samples are positively influential for one class and negatively influential for the other class.
 Moreover, the samples with the maximum influence magnitude are those that appear around the decision boundary and ones that will inadvertently be misclassified due to the linear logistic regression classifier.
 In subfigures \textbf{E} and \textbf{F}, we can see that this holds true with the Pareto frontier visualized.
 The influence vectors of all training samples form a roughly straight line.
 As we demonstrate through these results, category-wise influence vectors can reveal the Pareto frontier for the two datasets accurately, and help users/developers make tradeoffs as required depending on the needs of their given application.
+We also conduct the sample removal experiments on this synthetic dataset, which can be found in Appendix~\ref{app:syn}.